 While these foundation courses are not VisCom “Portfolio Prep” courses, they do provide students with the skills needed to create their own design portfolio pieces (see the admission portfolio tab).

-The Visual Communication program begins with the second (sophomore) year of study and it continues through the third (junior) year and fourth (senior) year of studies.
+The Visual Communication program begins with the second (sophomore) year of study, and it continues through the third (junior) year and fourth (senior) year.

 Successful candidates must meet the following conditions: